-Variation of payment services
+Variation of authorisation payment services

-- 4.41 When a PI or EMI intends to change the payment services or e-money issuance it is providing (either by adding or removing a service), or wants to have a new requirement imposed or an existing requirement varied or removed, it needs to apply to us for approval. - 4.42 Regulations 5 and 13 of the PSRs 2017 and regulations 5 and 12 of the EMRs require that an application for variation in authorisation or registration (respectively) must: - contain a statement of the desired variation; - contain a statement of the e-money issuance or payment services that the applicant proposes to carry on if the authorisation/registration is varied; and - contain or be accompanied by such other information as we may reasonably require. - 4.43 Applicants should complete and submit the 'Variation of PSD Authorisation/ Registration' or the 'Variation of EMD Authorisation/ Registration' form, as relevant.
-Each is available on Connect and in some cases an application fee is required.
+- 4.41 When a PI or EMI intends to change the payment services or e-money issuance it is providing it needs to apply to us for approval.
+Both PIs and EMIs also need to apply to us for approval if they want (either by adding or removing a service), or wants to have a new requirement imposed or an existing requirement varied or removed it needs to apply to us for approval. - Regulations 5 and 13 of the PSRs 2017 and regulations 5 and 12 of the EMRs require 4.42 that an application for variation in authorisation or registration (respectively) must: - contain a statement of the desired variation: - contain a statement of the e-money issuance or payment services that the applicant proposes to carry on if the authorisation/registration is varied; and - contain or be accompanied by such other information as we may reasonably require. - 4.43 Applicants should complete and submit the 'Variation of PSD Authorisation/ Registration' or the 'Variation of EMD Authorisation/ Registration' form, as relevant.
+Each This is available on Connect and in some cases an application fee is required.
 This sets out the information that must be provided.
 We may, however, ask for more information if we consider it necessary to enable us to determine the application.
+If we consider that the proposed change will have an adverse effect on the EMI's or PI's fulfilment of the conditions for authorisation or registration, we have the power to vary the EMI's or PI's authorisation or registration by imposing such requirements as we consider appropriate.
 More information on fees is available in Chapter 15 - Fees. - 4.44 No work will be done on processing the application until the full fee is received, where relevant.
 The fee is non-refundable. - 4.45 We may approve the variation in authorisation or registration (or requirements, if applicable) only if the initial conditions for authorisation/registration are being or are likely to be met (regulations 6 and 14 of the PSRs 2017 and regulations 6 and 13 of the EMRs).